sandialabs/OWENS.jl/docs/src/setup.md

     git clone git@github.com:SNL-WaterPower/OWENS.jl

-change the path to openfast in the scripts, most of these are:
+If you get an error about attempting to access library xyz, but it doesn't exist, check the path to openfast in the scripts at the top level of the error to make sure the path and library file matches, most of these are:
 ```julia
 adi_lib = "path/to/openfast/build/modules/libraryfolder/libraryname"
 ```